 In addition to the standard application requirements, all international applicants whose native language is not English are required to take the TOEFL iBT or the IELTS.
 University of Minnesota policy considers a non-native speaker to be a person who grew up in a home where the primary language was not English.
 The only exception to this rule is for students who earned the entirety of their undergraduate degree at an English-speaking institution.
-Please note that at least 16 semester credits (or 24 quarter credits) need to have been completed within the past 2 years.
-View more information on the University's policy.
+Please note that at least 16-semester credits (or 24 quarter credits) need to have been completed within the past 2 years.
+To support applicants unable to take in-person tests during the COVID-19 pandemic, additional testing options are available (depending on your region) for Fall 2021.
+For more information please review the Graduate School's English Language Proficiency page.

 The University's operational standard for admission on the TOEFL iBT is, at a minimum:

-*The minimum TOEFL speaking score requirement for award of a TA fellowship in the Department of Psychology is a 23.
-Acceptance of an international student whose speaking score falls below this minimum is contingent on documented demonstration of full funding from other sources for a minimum period of two years.
-Full funding guarantees from non-TA sources are very rare.
+*The minimum TOEFL speaking score requirement for a TA position in the Department of Psychology is a 23.
+Acceptance of an international student whose speaking score falls below this minimum is rare.

 The Department's operational standard for admission on the IELTS is, at a minimum: